clevercool/SQuant/README.md

 ## ImageNet Path

-Please set your dataset path using "--dataset_path /your/imagenet_path".
+Please prepare your dataset with [this script](https://github.com/pytorch/examples/blob/main/imagenet/extract_ILSVRC.sh) and set your dataset path using "--dataset_path /your/imagenet_path".

 ## Run SQuant